Zeo666/AllTheRoles/README.md

 The Amnesiac is a Neutral role with no win condition.\
 They have zero tasks and are essentially roleless.\
 However, they can remember a role by finding a dead player.\
-Once they remember their role, they go on to try win with their new win condition.
+Once they remember their role, they go on to try win with their new win condition.\
+If the Amnesiac doesn't remember a role once the minimum amount of crew are alive they will turn into the Shifter

 ### Game Options
 | Name | Description | Type | Default |